David B. Woodward

-Woodward is a member of the Seattle International Affairs Advisory Board*, the U.S. Secretary of Commerce-appointed District Export Council for Washington State, a member of the Washington State Committee of the U.S. Global Leadership Council, the Sponsored Program Agency Liaison & Co-Chair of the Middle East Membership Interest Group for NAFSA: Association of International Educators, a Senior Adviser for the Chungbuk Free Economic Zone of Korea, a Co-Chair of the Diplomacy Task Force and Board Member of Downtown Seattle Rotary Club, and a member of the Advisory Board of the Persian & Iranian Studies Department of the University of Washington.
+Woodward is a member of the Seattle International Affairs Advisory Board*, the U.S. Secretary of Commerce-appointed District Export Council for Washington State, a member of the Washington State Committee of the U.S. Global Leadership Council, the Sponsored Program Agency Liaison & Co-Chair of the Middle East Membership Interest Group for NAFSA: Association of International Educators, a Senior Adviser for the Chungbuk Free Economic Zone of Korea, a Co-Chair of the Diplomacy Task Force and Board Member of Downtown Seattle Rotary Club, a member of the Janusz Korczak Association of the USA and a member of the Advisory Board of the Persian & Iranian Studies Department of the University of Washington.

 Managing a Successful International Admissions Office: NAFSA's Guide to International Admissions (contributing author), Mar 1, 2017, by NAFSA: Association of International Educators